‘Festina Lente’ ~ Riding Tarot’s Hermetic Wheel of Fortune

 Lamp-lifting Hermits: Old one from Lyon, Dodal Tarot de Marseille mid-17th c, Grumppenberg ca 1807-1816 (note the copulating snakes suggesting Tiresias).

 Am likely not alone in seeing the Hermit’s lamp as being temple-shaped.
 It was indeed Vesta’s temples that were circular and domed, to replicate the dome of the sky over the earth.
 Just as Vesta’s flame represented eternal life, the little light in the Hermit’s temple-shaped lantern must also be symbolic of the eternal existence of spirit.
 9 is indicative of (human) gestation…a most mysterious alchemical process.
+Interestingly, Vesta, with Janus, was also connected to liminality, in particular the marriage threshold.
+Typically the Hermit is looking back to illuminate the past, the dweller on the threshold of transformation.

 Roman coin, silver, 55 BC